Emerald Series: La Roca

 Locked flat shipping rate of $6.99 (USA territory).

-Nestled among natural reserves and waterfalls, La Roca State is home to exceptional coffee varieties such as Caturro, Geisha, Colombia, Pink Bourbon, Pacamara, Moka, and Wush-Wush.
+Nestled among natural reserves, La Roca State is home to exceptional coffee varieties such as Caturro, Geisha, Colombia, Pink Bourbon, Pacamara, Moka, and Wush-Wush.

 Jorge continuously refines his craft, earning certifications like Q Processing Level 1 from the Coffee Quality Institute.
 He has trained with renowned coffee experts and participated in global competitions, including the 2023 World Coffee Challenge in Madrid, where he won Best Honey-Processed Arabica.